-The origin and purpose of West Harlem Development Corporation are connected with the 25-year expansion project of Columbia University in the City of New York.
-This educational mixed-use complex that began in 2009 will eventually span 17 acres and will include academic, commercial, cultural, and community facility space as well as open space.
-It is bounded by West 125th Street to the south, West 133rd Street to the north, Broadway on the east, and Twelfth Avenue on the west.
-The integrated teaching and academic research campus would create 6.8 million gross square feet in 16 buildings at a projected cost of $6.28 billion.
-A consequence of this expansion project is the Community Benefits Agreement (CBA) of May 18, 2009 that was signed between Columbia University and the West Harlem Local Development Corporation.
+West Harlem Development Corporation is a consequence of the 25-year campus expansion project of Columbia University in the City of New York.
+This educational mixed-use complex that began in 2009, will eventually span 17 acres and will include academic, commercial, cultural, community facility space, and open public space.
+To facilitate this significant development, Columbia University signed the Community Benefits Agreement (CBA) on May 18, 2009 with the West Harlem Local Development Corporation.

 The CBA provides $150 million in financial commitments on the part of Columbia University.

 WHDC will be awarding another cycle of CBGs.
 The Uptown Night Market celebrates its 3rd year in West Harlem.

 Zead Ramadan became WHDC’s Executive Director.
 WHDC awarded $1.8m to 100 local organizations as part of the CBGs.
 The ARISE! youth summer enrichment in-person program took place in partnership with the Boys and Girls Club of Harlem.

 WHDC awarded $1.5m to 84 local organizations as part of the CBGs.
 The Uptown Night Market was inaugurated in partnership with MASC, and has become one of the largest community fairs in NYC.
 ARISE! youth summer enrichment hybrid program took place.